When is registration? December 1st – February 1st

 Who are the Kings?
 The Kings are an advanced baseball team comprised of those players who did not make the Aces but are still looking for and capable of playing a high level of baseball.
 The KIngs play both a Little League schedule againat other D-9 Little League teams (Loveland, Mason, Lebanon, ect) and select teams from around the Greater Cincinnati area, as well as multiple local tournaments.

-When are tryouts for the Aces and Kings?
+When are tryouts for the Aces?
 June 8th, 2019 (June 9th if rained out on the 8th) for the 2020 season

 How can I become more involved in ATLL?
 There are many ways to get involved as a volunteer with ATLL.
 Managers, Assistant Coaches, and Umpires are all needed to make our league great.
 For those who want a more in depth role there are multiple board positions available.
 Meetings are typically held the first week of each month.
 Contact the ATLL President (firstname.lastname@example.org) for more information.